Sorooshi/GDCRinTAN/README.md

-# Gradient Descent Clustering with Regularization in Transformed Attributed Network (GDCRinTAN).
+# Gradient Descent Clustering with Regularization to Recover Communities in Transformed Attributed Networks(GDCRinTAN).

 **Abstract.**